 There’s no denying that fossil fuels are a huge driver of climate change, and our personal vehicles make up a considerable amount of Co2 in our atmosphere.
 Suggesting that everyone give up their cars for the sake of the environment isn’t realistic; the next best option is for our vehicles to become more sustainable and environmentally friendly.

-That being said, electric vehicles are far from perfect, but they’ve shown that it’s possible for Australians and non-Australians alike to drive safer, more sustainable, and quieter vehicles without sacrificing the basic comforts we’re accustomed to.
+Electric vehicles are far from perfect, but it shows that it’s possible to drive safer, more sustainable, and quieter vehicles without sacrificing basic comforts.

 Electric vehicle technology has progressed to the extent that you can buy a new electric vehicle or hybrid at the price point that works for you.
 Are you in the market for an entry-level EV?
-There are offerings for you, even if you’re interested in mid-class EVs, you’re almost certain to find the one for you.
+There are offerings, even in mid-class EVs, almost certain to find the one for you.
 It also doesn’t matter if you’re ready for a top-of-the-line luxury EV, you’ll find the perfect one for you.

 You get to make long-term savings with your EV because it costs considerably less to fill up your car with electricity instead of petrol.